shinnn/gulp-gh-pages/README.md

 });
 ```

-Now, you should be able to call your task by doing
+Now, you should be able to call your task by doing:

 ```she
 gulp deploy